segunajibola/picbot/README.md

 </tbody>
 </table>

-### 🛠️ Installation
+### 🛠️ Install locally

-1. Fork this project [here](https://github.com/segunajibola/picbot/fork), or click on the fork icon in the top right corner of the github repo to fork it.
-A forked repo is a copy of the repo in your github account.
+1. Copy this project to your github account by forking this repo [here](https://github.com/segunajibola/picbot/fork), or by clicking the fork icon in the top right corner of this repo.
-2. After forking the project, clone the project to your local code editor, use the following command in your terminal:
+2. Clone the project to your local code editor, use the following command in your terminal:

    ```bash
    git clone https://github.com/<your-github-username>/picbot